Attendance

 If a student will be withdrawing completely from a term, they must do so according to NHCC’s withdraw policies.
 The transaction must be completed using NHCC’s E-Services within the published deadlines.
 The student is responsible for understanding the impact of such action on their student account.
 The withdrawal date is the date the student begins the process.
 The date of the withdrawal is then used to calculate the Return of Title IV.

 If a student unofficially withdraws (stops attending) from the College, there would be no official notification provided by the student.
-The College will determine the withdrawal date (last date of attendance-LDA) no later than 30 days after the end of the payment period.
+The College is not required to take attendance and thus will determine the withdrawal date (last date of attendance-LDA) no later than 30 days after the end of the payment period.
 Grades of FN-1858 are reported by faculty designating the student never attended.
 Grades of F are reported by faculty indicating the student completed the term but failed the course.
 Grades of FN with an LDA reported by faculty indicate the student attended at least one class session but last attended on the LDA date.
 Faculty also report LDA’s for the grade of NC.
-NHCC is not required to take attendance.
-Thus the student withdrawal date is either the mid-point of the term or later, up the 60% point.
 The Financial Aid office, the Records Office, and the Accounting Office work together to determine which students are subject to R2T4 and the date to be used.

 Withdraw From Some Classes